testrepo4747/identification/README.md

 The `other_models` folder contains the code for training and testing models such as LSTM, RNN, PatchRNN, SPI-CM, and E-SPI.
 Refer to the `other_models/README.md` file for detailed instructions.

+### Topic Analysis

+The `bert` folder contains the BERT_Topic.ipynb file which trains the BERTopic model on commit messages to find top topics from commit messages.